sxndmxnX/Noir-client/README.md

 Survival Timer - Countdown display before sudden death occurs.

-True high hue - the best high hue as on now, turns the ASTEROIDS a diff color too :D
+True high hue - the best high hue as of now, turns the ASTEROIDS a diff color too :D

 Custom Crosshair - can replace the crosshair with a red "+".